microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/DataverseLink/FabricWorkshop/readme.md

 # Objective

-To learn how to set up Dataverse Link to Fabric with Dynamics 365 finance and operations apps data and unlock insights using Microsoft Fabric.
+Learn how to set up Dataverse Link to Fabric with Dynamics 365 finance and operations apps data and unlock insights using Microsoft Fabric.

-By completing all the modules in this document, you will be able
+By completing all the modules in this document, you will be able to:
-to:

 \- Configure Fabric link to enable data integration between Dynamics 365 finance and operations apps and other Microsoft services and applications.